Council terms of reference

 She then relocated to London where she specialised in financial services clients.
 Catherine became an Audit Partner in 2009 when she relocated to Chicago to spend 2 years working on global banking clients in the US.

 She returned to Edinburgh in 2011 to work with investment management and banking clients.
-Catherine is currently Chairman of the Audit Committee.
+Catherine is currently Chair of the Oversight Board.

 Geoff Cook, CA